College of Liberal Arts & Social Sciences > Academics > Interdisciplinary Self-Designed Program > About > Learning Outcomes & Unique Features

 Faculty who are selected by the director for their excellence in teaching and their interest in adult learners.

-Small classes, especially in the core courses, to encourage discussion and exchange of ideas.
+Small classes, especially in the core or equivalent courses, to encourage discussion and exchange of ideas.